-- Confirm that the shift lever is at neutral position. - Wrap a rope around the starter pulley then pull quickly to start. - Use a 10 mm socket wrench as a rope handle.
+- Remove the upper motor cover and the recoil starter.
+Wrap a rope around the starter pulley then pull quickly to start. - Use a 10 mm socket wrench as a rope handle.

 Be careful that your clothes or other items do not get caught in the rotating engine parts.